Skip to main content

 dlt just created a database schema called mydata (the dataset_name) with a table users in it.

-Explore the data
+Explore data in Python

 dlt pipeline quick_start show

 quick_start is the name of the pipeline from the script above.
-If you do not have Streamlit installed yet do:
+If you do not have Streamlit installed yet, do:

 pip install streamlit